Battle of Egami-Hachiin

 Location: Egami-Hachiin in the Mizuma District of Chikugo Province of northern Kyūshū

-Outcome: After the Battle of Sekigahara, members of the victorious Eastern Army including the Nabeshima clan led a large contingent to attack the rival Tachibana clan who had supported the Western Army.
-A retainer of the Tachibana named Ono Shigeykui led a smaller army to intercept them at Egami-Hachiin.
+Synopsis: After the Battle of Sekigahara, members of the victorious Eastern Army including the Nabeshima clan led a large contingent to attack the rival Tachibana clan who had supported the Western Army.
+Ono Shigeyuki, a retainer of the Tachibana, led a smaller army to intercept them at Egami-Hachiin.
 After violent clashes, a surprise attack launched by a detached unit under Tachibana Nariie caused the Nabeshima forces to flee in disarray.

 Lord: Tachibana Muneshige

 Commanders: Ono Shigeyuki, Tachibana Munetsugu, Andō Norihisa, Ishimatsu Masayuki